 Move over lettuce, sautéed kale is a new match for crispy bacon and juicy tomato slices.
-Served over toasted baguette slices, these bites make a hardy appetizer that is easy to eat with your hands.
-It’s an easy dish to make with two farm-fresh ingredients from your Community Supported Agriculture share or with summer favorites from the Farmers’ Market.
+Served over toasted baguette slices, my BKT Bites make a hardy appetizer or light dinner.
+It’s an easy dish to make with two summer favorites from your farm share or local Farmers’ Market.
 This dish pairs well with an earthy Pinot Noir from Willamette Valley Oregon.
 Just make this simple recipe, open a bottle of vino and you are ready to entertain.

 Pinto beans and sautéed greens are two of my favorite southern sides, and they also make a great combination in this easy, no-fuss meal.
 This is a bowl of comfort food that will provide warmth on a cold winter night.
 Add a hot skillet of cornbread, just like your grandmother made, and you have a delicious meal that’s worth writing home about.

 I used dried beans in this vegetarian meal that’s sure to please even the meat lovers in your life.
 Dried beans are a great bargain and you can control how much salt is added.
 Beans are an excellent source of plant protein, and also provide other nutrients such as iron and zinc.
 Kale is packed with vitamin A and C, and also a good source of calcium and potassium.
 Enjoy this nutritious bowl of goodness.

 Ingredients: 1 cup dried pinto beans, sorted and rinsed 9 cups water, divided 1 small onion, peeled and thinly sliced 1 small jalapeño, seeded and chopped 2 cloves garlic, minced 1 teaspoon salt ½ teaspoon ground black pepper 1 bunch kale hot sauce or hot and sweet jalapeño slices

 Soak dried beans in 5 cups of water overnight.